sparrell/temp/bssf.md

-v.	did the simulations on the tradeoff between turning computer on too early (and would run out of power/oxygen and crew would die) and waiting too late (computer would take too long to warm up and not be available for reentry and capsule would burn up on and crew would die) vi.	play short clip from movie where my uncle Jim is briefly mentioned vii.	loss of that computer imperiled lives. thousand time more true today
+v.	did the simulations on the tradeoff between turning computer on too early (and would run out of power/oxygen and crew would die) and waiting too late (computer would take too long to warm up and not be available for reentry and capsule would burn up on and crew would die) vi.	play short clip from movie where my uncle Jim is briefly mentioned vii.	loss of that computer imperiled lives. thousand time more true today 1 Automation
-- Automation
-a.
-Houston, We Have A Solution (Houston, We Have A Solution = automation slide)
+   *	Houston, We Have A Solution (Houston, We Have A Solution = automation slide)
 i.
 Fine-tuning standards-based interoperable cybersecurity for the inhospitably of space ii.
 Where human-produced technology goes, so go human problems
 b.
 Risk (Jerry Maguire “Show me the money” slide)